Classic Chinese Novels: Background

 From early times, Chinese writers preferred history as the genre for telling stories about people, while poetry was preferred for personal expression of emotion.
 Confucian literati, who dominated cultural life, looked down on other forms as xiao shuo (lit. “little talk” or “minor writings”), the term that in later times came to be used for fiction.
 Early examples of narrative classics include Bowuzhi, A New Account of the Tales of the World, Soushen Ji, Wenyuan Yinghua, Great Tang Records on the Western Regions, Miscellaneous Morsels from Youyang, Taiping Guangji and Yijian Zhi.
 The novel as an extended prose narrative that realistically creates a believable world evolved in China and in Europe from the 14th to 18th centuries, though a little earlier in China.
 Chinese audiences were more interested in history and were more historically minded.
 They appreciated relative optimism, moral humanism, and relative emphasis on collective behavior and the welfare of the society.

 The rise of a money economy and urbanization under the Song dynasty led to a professionalization of entertainment which was further encouraged by the spread of printing, the rise of literacy, and education.
 In both China and Western Europe, the novel gradually became more autobiographical and serious in exploration of social, moral, and philosophical problems.
 Chinese fiction of the late Ming dynasty and early Qing dynasty was varied, self-conscious, and experimental.
 In China, however, there was no counterpart to the 19th-century European explosion of novels.
-The novels of the Ming and early Qing dynasties represented a pinnacle of classic Chinese fiction.
+The novels of the Ming and Qing dynasties represented a pinnacle of classic Chinese fiction.

 Until World War II, the dominant sinological scholarship considered all fiction popular and therefore directly reflective of the creative imagination of the masses.
-C.T.
-Hsia, however, established the role of the scholar-literati in the creation of vernacular fiction, though not denying the popular subject matter of some texts.
+C. T. Hsia, however, established the role of the scholar-literati in the creation of vernacular fiction, though not denying the popular subject matter of some texts.
 Scholars then examined traditional fiction for sophisticated techniques.